w3irDv/savemii/tutorials/Pretendo Network savedata Transfer.md

 2) Select "Batch Copy to Other Profile"
   <p align="center"><img src="images/2.png" width="600"></p>

-3) For "user to copy from" option, select your old NNID (`Gravity` in this example).
+3) The `ProfileCopy Options` menu will appear.
+For "user to copy from" option, select your old NNID (`Gravity` in this example).

-   For "user to copy to", select your new PNID (`Xvr`in the picture).
+   For "user to copy to", select your new PNID (`Xvr` in the picture).

    Leave the other two setting as is: